mbessey/Rocks/README.md

 * Sound occasionally flakes out - weird glitches, or the engine sound sticking on.

 **Missing features**
-No enemies.
+* Enemies.
 Hopefully will have at least one by end of the month.
+* Needs touch controls for iOS & Android browsers
+* Offline mode

 **FAQ**